Before you apply!

 UTK is permitted to deliver Distance Education programs to students living in other SARA member states.
 Please review the information about SARA member states before applying.

-Distance Education academic degree programs at UTK that require internships, field placements, clinical rotations or other practicum experiences, and that lead to professional licenseure must also comply with state requirements as well as board regulations within the student’s home state.
+Distance Education academic degree programs at UTK that require internships, field placements, clinical rotations or other practicum experiences, and that lead to professional licensure must also comply with state requirements as well as board regulations within the student’s home state.
 Current and perspective students should become familiar with their state’s regulations and professional licensing requirements with state boards where they reside or plan to reside as a practitioner.

-Important Information about Programs in the College of Nursing
+Notification to Prospective Students about Programs in the College of Nursing

 Distance Education (DE) programs in the College of Nursing that lead to professional licensure or that require clinical placements or clinical coursework must abide by board and state regulations in the state where the student resides and/or will be completing the clinical experiences.